Remote Education Provision Information for Parents

 How will you assess my child’s work and progress?

 Feedback can take many forms and may not always mean extensive written comments for individual children.
-For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
+For example, whole-class feedback or quizzes marked automatically via the virtual classroom are also valid and effective methods, amongst many others.
 Our approach to feeding back on pupil work is as follows:

-• Individual feedback will take place on a daily basis through Seesaw and through live Zoom lessons three times a week.
+• Individual feedback will take place on a daily

-• When appropriate, whole class feedback can take place through Zoom.
+• When appropriate, whole class feedback will be giving via the virtual classroom

-• For children without technology, feedback can take place through phone calls and/or by email/text, if appropriate.
+• For children without technology, feedback can take place through phone calls and/or by email/text, if appropriate

 Additional support for pupils with particular needs